Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: Open problems

 We were motivated to formulate Conjecture $\mathbf{C}_3$ in analogy with the case of Einstein manifolds: Cheeger-Naber \cite{CheegerNabercodim4} proved that the family of closed $v$-noncollapsed Einstein $4$-manifolds with diameter bounded by $D$ contains finitely many diffeomorphism types, but Hein-Naber constructed in an unpublished work a sequence of Ricci-flat K\"{a}hler geodesic unit balls of complex dimension $n\geq 3$ uniformly noncollapsed but with $n$-th Betti number going to infinity.
+Note that variants of Conjecture $\mathbf{C}_3$ were considered by many authors previously (one of the last articles on the subject is a recent preprint of Simon \cite{Simon21} about the possible singular sets of stable minimal hypersurfaces).